Written by: Brianna Guild, MHSc SLP

 - Initial closed syllable examples: apple, puzzle, riddle, snuggle

-- Other stable final patterns include: -tion, -sure, -ture
+- Other stable final patterns include: -tion, -sion, -sure, -ture

 What is the best phonics scope and sequence to use?

-- There is no one correct scope and sequence for teaching the syllable types.
+- There is no one correct scope and sequence for phonics instruction.

-- Overall, structured literacy approaches and programs should progress from simpler and more common phonics patterns, such as short vowel sounds and closed syllables, to more advanced and/or less common patterns.
+- Overall, all structured literacy approaches and programs should progress from simpler and more common spelling patterns to more advanced and/or less common patterns, and include ongoing review of taught patterns.

 Should we teach syllable types and syllable division strategies?